thequietlife/hackerspager/README.md

 ### Next the wording for the screen

-Both HackersCurator and Famicoman had done the hard work here so I was able to try both of theirs.
+Both HackersCurator and Famicoman had done the hard work on the text so I was able to try both of theirs.

-WIP
+More next week.